LukDrey/eDNA_teaching_2023/README.md

 grep -c '^>' *.fa | less
 ```

-> :memo: **Question 4:** What is the difference between FASTQ and FASTA files?
+> :memo: **Question 4a:** What is the difference between FASTQ and FASTA files?
+> :memo: **Question 4b:** How many reads are in sample A31_B1?
+And how many reads are in Sample H12_B3?

-Now we merge the two files.
+Now merge the two files from the two passes through cutadapt.

-First we prepare a new subdirectory for the merged files.
+First we create a new subdirectory for the merged files.
 ```{bash, eval = F}
 mkdir MERGED
 ```